-Since 2017, HEC Paris has become only the second education institution in France to open its state-of-the-art library seven days a week, 24 hours a day.
-It provides readers both on and off campus access to over 80 databases covering all the disciplines taught at HEC as well as 10,000 different journals, magazines and academic reviews in digital format.
+Since 2017, HEC Paris has become only the second education institution in France to open its Learning Center seven days a week, 24 hours a day.
+It provides readers both on and off campus access to over 70 databases covering all the disciplines taught at HEC as well as 15,000 different journals, magazines and academic reviews in digital format.

-On site, students can consult and borrow course books, professional theses or works of general culture from over 50,000 documents in the library.
-A team of 13 qualified staff guide students in their documentary research and offer a wide selection of complementary services, such as training workshops for certain research tools and inter-library loans.
-The library provides enough seating for 250 people, with 20 network computers, one creative workshop room, one lab, one video conference room and three study rooms allocated to group work.
+On site, students can consult and borrow course books, professional theses or works of general culture from over 50,000 documents in the Learning Center.
+A team of 11 qualified staff guide students in their documentary research and offer a wide selection of complementary services, such as training workshops for certain research tools and inter-library loans.
+The Learning Center provides enough seating for 200 people, with 14 network computers, one creative workshop room, one lab, one video conference room and three study rooms allocated to group work.

 HEC Paris provides a wide range of information technology and communication services to support you throughout your time on campus: